ImperialCollegeLondon/digital_research_sustainability_training/episodes/02_carbon.md

 ![Carbon intensity of the UK power grid during 2025](fig/daily_carbon_intensity_2025.png){alt="A graph showing the daily carbon intensity of the UK power grid during 2025.
 The mean, maximum and minimum values for each day are shown."}

 The above graph demonstrates how carbon intensity can vary throughout the year in the UK.
 For the UK season is not a strong driver of carbon intensity.
-It is interestirng to observe that the mimimum and maximum carbon intensity of the grid can vary between ~50 gCO₂/kWh and ~250 gCO₂/kWh, a factor of five.
+It is interesting to observe that the mimimum and maximum carbon intensity of the grid can vary between ~50 gCO₂/kWh and ~250 gCO₂/kWh, a factor of five.